-A gift deed is typically used to legally transfer the property (movable or immovable) and it is executed between the donor and donee.
+A gift deed is an agreement to legally transfer the property (movable or immovable) and it is executed between the donor and donee.
 Though gift deed replicates the sale agreement to a greater extent, it cannot be executed in the presence of any consideration whatsoever.
 As the name suggests, the gift deed is strictly based on the volunteer transfer of the property and it doesn’t lure any monetary arrangement.
 To execute a gift deed, there are certain things that an individual need to follow before legally transferring the asset/property to their beloved ones.
 In this article, you will learn what the gift deed is and how it works in the real world.

 What is the Gift deed?